KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * Playback uses local files only.
 * The application does not upload the user's music library.

+## Music Downloader Privacy Model

+The Music Downloader is local-first and intentionally constrained.

+* It requires explicit responsible-use consent before downloads can begin.
+* It is limited to supported YouTube single-video audio flows.
+* Queue state, cooldown timers, and abuse protection are enforced in the Electron main process and stored locally.
+* Download, probe, and conversion steps use bundled local binaries after integrity verification.
+* Media is processed in an isolated temp location before validated output is moved into the approved download folder.

 ## Security And Privacy Model

 The browser uses Electron with Chromium sandboxing and process isolation while avoiding built-in telemetry frameworks and automatic background reporting.